 - Instant Coffee

 - To prepare the homemade hot chocolate mix, you'll need a large mixing bowl, measuring cups, a whisk or fork and a bottle with a lid.
 Ensure everything is thoroughly clean and dry.

 - If using granulated brown sugar, grind it to a coarse powder in the mixer jar.
 You can also choose to leave out the sugar, so that each cup can be sweetened as per taste - or if someone wants to add a sugar substitute, they can do so.

 - In the mixing bowl, measure out all the ingredients.
 With your (dry) finger tips gently break any lumps and mix well and then do the final mixing with a whisk or a fork.

-- To make a mug of chocolate mocha or mochaccino, add 2 heaped tablespoons of the mix in a mug.
-Bring a cup of water to boil, add to the mug with constant stirring until the mix is dissolved.
-Sweeten with a tsp of sugar or sweetener of choice.
+- To make a mug of chocolate mocha using this hot chocolate premix, add 2 heaped tablespoons of the mix in a mug.
+Add a cup of boiling hot water to the mug with constant stirring until the mix is dissolved.
 You can also make this with milk or half and half (half milk-half cream) for a more decadent drink.

 To get all my latest recipes and news straight into your mailbox, subscribe to my mailing list here and get a free copy of my e-book specially put together for you – The Ultimate Salad Master Table that will have you making salads like a pro HERE